smpsolutions/programming-tasks/02-graphql/README.md

 npm start
 ```

-Then open you browser and use the GraphQL
+Then open you browser and use the GraphQL playground on http://localhost:4000

 ## 1. Implement a substract query